helps people win back their lives

 DUI Third Offense – Felony Intoxicated Driving

 Michigan now has lifetime look-back for felony DUI.
-This means if you have two or more prior offenses you can be charged with felony drunk driving.
-If you have more than two prior DUI offenses you will still be charged with DUI third because there is no such thing as DUI forth, etc. Once you accumulate two prior offenses, the third one can be “enhanced” to a felony charge.
-Additional DUI convictions will be considered at sentencing, and make longer sentence more likely, but do not otherwise “enhance” the underlying charge.
+This means if you have two or more prior offenses, regardless of how old, a new charge will result in a felony drunk driving.
+If you have more than two prior DUI offenses you will still be charged with DUI third because there is no such thing as DUI forth, etc. Once you accumulate two prior offenses, the third one can be "enhanced" to a felony charge.
+Additional DUI convictions will be considered at sentencing, and make a longer sentence more likely, but do not otherwise "enhance" the underlying charge.
+This is because the additional prior DUI convictions will result in your being assigned points that put you into a higher sentencing guideline range.
+For more information on how this works, sentencing guidelines are discussed elsewhere on this website.

 If you have been charged with a third intoxicated-driving offense in Michigan, then it is critical for you to speak with an experienced DUI/OWI defense attorney immediately.
 If you are convicted of felony intoxicated driving, then you will be sentenced to at least 30 days in jail and will lose your voting and gun rights.
 You may also lose your job and have difficulty finding a new one.
 More than ever, facing a felony drunk driving makes the choice of lawyer a critical one.Michigan DUI Third Offense Penalties